QP/C 8.0.0

 QV (Non-preemptive Kernel)

-QV is a simple non-preemptive kernel (previously called "Vanilla" kernel).
-This kernel executes active objects one at a time, with priority-based scheduling performed before processing of each event.
+QV is a simple non-preemptive kernel, which executes Active Objects one at a time, with priority-based scheduling performed before processing of each event.
 Due to naturally short duration of event processing in state machines, the simple QV kernel is often adequate for many real-time systems.

 Kernel Initialization and Control